Slalom racing with bamboo ski poles

 Slalom skier Leo Rimfors train with SL poles made of Calcutta bamboo with punch guards/pole protectors.

 Can you race and smash slalom gates with bamboo ski poles?
 Do they hold up for that?
-A hundred years ago, people competed in slalom using both bamboo ski poles and hinged gates, the so-called Kandahar flags; 120 cm “long” wooden sticks with a flag at the top and a spring by the foot, sparsely scattered over the race course (see below).
+A hundred years ago, people competed in slalom using both bamboo ski poles and hinged gates, the so-called Kandahar flags.
+They were 120 cm “long” wooden sticks with a flag at the top and a spring by the foot, sparsely scattered over the race course (see below).
 At that time the gates were hardly attacked with the ski poles.
 Nowadays, however, racing is tight and tough, and it hits hard.
 So, will a pair of bamboo ski poles work for slalom racing today?
 Do they withstand the blows from the gates?

 Last winter I built a pair of “race poles” with gate guards for my oldest son.
 He had outgrown his black Komperdells, which were also deformed like overcooked spaghetti.
 In my quest to offer ski poles in all colors, Tehnomat had manufactured bright neon yellow grips for me.
 And along with their cone-shaped speed baskets, that also match Leki’s gate guards, and a pair of near-solid bamboo canes, I had everything we needed.